gpimenta42/ML_project/README.md

 ## Encoding

 Two encoders were used for categorical features to capture complementary information:
-- Frequency Encoding
+- **Frequency Encoding**
-- Target Ordinal Encoding: a variant of target encoding, where categories are assigned integer values based on the **ordered mean of the target variable**
+- **Target Ordinal Encoding**: a variant of target encoding, where categories are assigned integer values based on the ordered mean of the target variable

 ## Feature Selection

-- Mean cross-correlation dropout: drops features with high mean correlation with other features
+- **Mean cross-correlation dropout**: drops features with high mean correlation with other features
-- Recursive Feature Elimination (RFE): selects features that maximized validation F1-macro score with Random Forest Classifier
+- **Recursive Feature Elimination (RFE)**: selects features that maximized validation F1-macro score with Random Forest Classifier

 <img width="1181" height="423" alt="image" src="https://github.com/user-attachments/assets/167f98f8-ddab-46b4-bec3-cde2278412e4" />
 *Note: Image typo — Train set is 2/3, not 1/3*